|

 Study, concluded that children going to Head Start showed no long-term

-Through The evaluation of Follow Through occurred in 1976, after the various sponsors had enough time to implement their models in participating sites.
+The evaluation of Follow Through occurred in 1976, after the various sponsors had enough time to implement their models in participating sites.
 The project was evaluated by two independent agencies, Stanford Research Institute and Abt Associates.
-One model, Direct

 Instruction, was the overwhelming winner.
 It not only taught a larger